Bitteneite/bitten_restoboards/bit_m0116/README.md

 <br>

 ### Male Pin Headers
-- Alternatively, you can use a JST connector or similar.
+- We need to connect our solenoid in a **detachable** manner.
-- You could solder the solenoid into the pins directly, **but this is not recommended.**
+- Any connector would work (ex.
+JST Plug Connectors), but we can re-use our [Bent Pin Headers](https://www.aliexpress.com/item/4000660389713.html).
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/bit_m0116/sol_pin_header.png ' width='350'>

 <br>

 ### Solenoid Headers
 - Same points apply as <a href="#male-pin-headers">previously mentioned.</a>
 - Direction doesn't matter.
-You can reverse the pins and the solenoid will still work.
+You can reverse the pins and the solenoid should still work.
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/bit_m0116/sol_header.jpg ' width='350'>

 <br>